KevinZhang19870314/shadowai/QUICKSTART.md

-# MockAI Quick Start Guide
+# ShadowAI Quick Start Guide

-🚀 Welcome to MockAI!
+🚀 Welcome to ShadowAI!
 This is an AI-powered intelligent mock data generation library.

 ## 📦 Installation